broacademy/HTML-course-2/lesson-3.md

 12. Create a pull request from your fork to the original repository.
 13. On the pull request page, you can see all the changes made in your repository and propose them to be merged into the original repository.
 14. This pull request will remain open until we accept it. we might add comments to the code in this PR 🙂
-15. If we request some changes, you will need to commit and push the new changes, and they will automatically be included in the existing pull request. p.s.
+15. If we request some changes, you will need to commit and push the new changes, and they will automatically be included in the existing pull request. <br>
+p.s.
 We will not merge this PR, it will be closed.

-## 2. Create your own repository on GitHub and upload the markup of the training project from the last session.
+## 2. Create your own repository on GitHub and upload the markup of the homework project from the previous lesson
 1. Create an empty repository on GitHub in your account.
 2. Clone it to your computer via VS Code.
 3. Copy the existing files into the homework project folder created on your computer.